Appointment

 2. Screening

-3. Campus Interview
+3. On-Campus Interview

 Procedures for Part-Time Appointments to the Faculty